 The best studies are where there is a control group, and usually blind, where information which may influence the participants of the experiment is withheld until after the experiment is complete.

 Don't just rely on one study either.
 Look at meta analyses, which is a statistical analysis that combines the results of multiple studies.

 Keep learning about plant foods and you will arm yourself with the knowledge to become not just lean and muscular but super healthy inside.

 If you can't be doing with that, then just eat whole foods plant-based and maximize your micronutrient and macronutrient intake.
 Naturally, you'll stay lean and disease and infection free.

 My advice is to focus on the inside, and then the outside will naturally take care of itself.

-Got a question?
+Got a question about vegan bodybuilding or fitness in general?
 Leave it in the comments section below.